thechrisreese/Homebridge-winkv2/README.md

 FIRST: All Credit to KraigM for developing Homebridge-Wink.
 This repo is forked from him and built out for additional functions that are only valuable to a few people that want motion detection and canary status.

+SECOND: This is super beta and hacked together to try and get a bunch of additional accessories running.
+Please forgive the rough work, it is my test setup so I can have more motion sensors, cameras, doorbells, canary status, and water sensors running.
+Dont get mad if things arent perfect.
+Instead, help fix them!

 # Homebridge-winkv2